tamimtxd/restaurant-ordering-system/README.md

 # Modern Restaurant Ordering System

-A next-generation dining experience featuring QR Code Table Detection, Real-Time Order Status Tracking, and a stunning Glassmorphism UI.
-Customers simply scan their table’s unique QR code to open a personalized menu, place orders instantly, and track their status, all without calling a waiter.
+The system allows customers to place orders directly from their table using a unique QR code that links to a digital menu.
+Orders are sent automatically to the kitchen, and customers can track their order status in real time—all without calling a waiter.

 🔗 **Live Demo:** [https://tamimtxd.github.io/restaurant-ordering-system/](https://tamimtxd.github.io/restaurant-ordering-system/)